preignition/program-user-guide/docs/app/survey/reference/content/markdown/index.md

 * Instead of hardcoding colors (e.g., `background-color: blue`), it uses **CSS Tokens** like `var(--color-primary)` and `var(--color-on-primary)`.
 * If the survey is viewed in Dark Mode, or if the Customer Theme defines a different primary brand color, these variables update automatically.
 This ensures the custom styling remains accessible and visually consistent without requiring manual media queries.

+#### 6. Block Directives
+The `::: dark-only` block at the end of the example uses a **Triple-Colon Directive**.
+This is a custom extension of our Markdown parser that allows you to easily wrap multiple lines of content in a visibility container without needing to write raw HTML `<div>` tags.

+* `::: dark-only`: Wraps content in a `.dark-only` container.
+* `::: light-only`: Wraps content in a `.light-only` container.